 “The donations seek to boost Inyathi District hospital in providing food for patients affected by Covid 19,”

-said the SHGA Project Officer Pesistance Mkwena.
-The food donations were a raised concern by the Ministry of Health representative in Matabeleland North who lamented at the inception meeting with SHGA delegation that Bubi district was in crisis and urgently needed assistance.
+said the delegation representative Pesistance Mkwena.
+The food donation was a raised concern by the Ministry of Health representative in Matabeleland North who lamented at the inception meeting with the PPWCC delegation that Bubi district was in crisis and urgently needed assistance.

-UFAL is an urban programme funded by the Latter-Day Saints Charities, operating in Bulawayo’s four wards whilst PPSS is operating from the extended funding of KinderNotHilfe Germany.
-200 kgs of mealie-meal, 20 litres of cooking oil, 35 kgs of soya chunks and 15 kgs of beans were handed over to the Bubi Isolation Centre.
+UFAL is an urban food assistance programme funded by the Latter-Day Saints Charities, operating in Bulawayo’s four wards whilst PPSS is operating from the extended funding of Kindernothilfe Germany.
+HOCIC handed over 200 kgs of mealie-meal, 20 litres of cooking oil, 35 kgs of soya chunks and 15 kgs of beans to the Bubi Isolation Centre.

 “We are very delighted as this food donated to us today will cover a big gap in the kitchen,”